Congress raises questions Mueller left unanswered about Trump, Russia

 Breaking News Emails

-WASHINGTON — Special counsel Robert Mueller's report failed to address crucial questions about Donald Trump's relationship with Russia that the FBI may still be investigating, the chairman of the House Intelligence Committee said Tuesday as he kicked off a hearing designed to spotlight those issues.
+WASHINGTON — Special counsel Robert Mueller's report failed to address crucial questions about President Donald Trump's relationship with Russia that the FBI may still be investigating, the chairman of the House Intelligence Committee said Wednesday as he kicked off a hearing designed to spotlight those issues.

 "Of all the questions that Mueller helped resolve, he left many critical questions unanswered — what happened to the counterintelligence investigation?," Rep. Adam Schiff, D-Calif., said as he opened a hearing on counterintelligence issues.
 "Were there other forms of compromise, like money laundering, left out, uninvestigated or referred to other offices?
 Were individuals granted security clearances that shouldn't have them?
 And are there individuals still operating in the administration that leave America vulnerable?"